netkingZ/3Ds-Max-Optimize-Subdivs/README.md

 -
 # How to Install?

-Drug and Drop Optmize-Subdivs plugin in your 3Ds Max seen
+Drug and Drop Optmize-Subdivs plugin in your 3Ds Max seen </br>
+Copy and paste script in : C:/Programs/Autodesk/3ds Max (year)/scripts

 # Credits
 Eduardo "netkingZ" Bartali</br>